pyroinventor/Eagle-Project---Fairground-Shelves/README.md

 ## Project Execution

 ### Planning
 I first needed the approval of the fair board, so I contacted the fair president and we arranged a meeting to discuss the issues I covered in the goal section.
 With this info, I put together a project proposal and presented it at a fair board meeting.
-I was given a budget and the go ahead, so I got to work. \
+I was given a budget and the go ahead, so I got to work.

 ### Shelf Design
 With the budget in mind, I sent some possible shelf designs to each of the superintendents to get their feedback.
-Here are some of my preliminary designs (I didn't end up using the 2x4 design at all):
+Here are some of my preliminary designs:

 ![stadium_design_drw](https://github.com/pyroinventor/Eagle-Project---Fairground-Shelves/assets/77114423/615ad712-d3b0-42d5-928c-3df617e407e7)
 ![2x4_shelf_drw](https://github.com/pyroinventor/Eagle-Project---Fairground-Shelves/assets/77114423/4f5a3696-d77c-43ac-8816-f88df9c9d9f8)